tal-gerbi/cs-for-leetcode-interviews/README.md

 (https://leetcode.com/studyplan/top-interview-150).
 Whenever a familiarity with an old-new data structure or technique was required, I looked up the theory (online, and, if necessary, in computer science courses and books), summarized it, and then solved the problem.

-By the way, The book "Introduction to Algorithms" by Cormen et al. was what I used the most when more advanced theoretical background was required.
+By the way, the book "Introduction to Algorithms" by Cormen et al. was what I used the most when more advanced theoretical background was required.

 The organization of this project